LONGVIEW - It was over before it really began as Longview blitzed Nacogdoches 50-0 Friday night at Lobo Stadium.

 Weak safety Anthony Jimmerson also recorded his third theft of the year to lead the secondary.

 "That's what we want, to be able to play a lot of different people," Cox said of the reserves.
 "We just wanted a chance to keep building momentum.

-"I really didn't know how they'd play," Cox continued, noting the players' reaction to the each of Brian Dodson last week.
-"I knew they wanted to play hard and I just didn't know they're react emotionally…I was really pour do them."
+"I really didn't know how they'd play," Cox continued, noting the players' reaction to the death of Brian Dodson last week.
+"I knew they wanted to play hard and I just didn't know they would react emotionally…I was really proud of them."

 All the Longview players wore a small "82" on the back of their helmets to memory of Dodson.
 They also dedicated the game and the remained of the season to him.